siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_mtapi_plugins"></a>Plugins

 The implementation of MTAPI provides an extension to allow for custom actions that are not executed by the scheduler for software actions as detailed in the previous sections.
-Two plugins are delivered with , one for supporting distributed systems through TCP/IP networking and the other to allow for transparently using OpenCL accelerators.
+Three plugins are delivered with EMB², one for supporting distributed systems through TCP/IP networking and the other two to allow for transparently using OpenCL or CUDA accelerators.

 #### Plugin API